Updated January 9, 2023

 - Don’t be put off!
 If you’re setting up a new household, starting an inventory list can be relatively simple.
 If you’ve been living in the same house for many years, the task of creating a list can be daunting.
 Start with recent purchases, and then try to remember what you can about older possessions.

 - Big ticket items.
-Valuable items like jewelry, art work and collectibles may have increased in value since you received them.
-Check with your agent to make sure that you have adequate insurance for these items, which may need to be insured separately, before there is a loss.
+Valuable items like jewelry, artwork and collectibles may have increased in value since you received them.
+Check with your agent to make sure that you have adequate insurance for these items.
+Be sure to insure valuable items separately before there is a loss.